jamescote/NURBS_Demo/README.md

 Right Click - Rotate around the origin in 3d space.

 Code Re-use:
-Majority of Code was written by me with some small functions provided by previous instructors for Image Reading (Not used in HypoCycloid implementation).
+Majority of Code was written by me with some small functions provided by previous instructors for Image Reading.
 Code was repurposed from my Animation/Rendering Framework to use a 2D/Orothogonal View Camera to view 3D images on a 2D plane.
-Same framework will be used for later modelling assignments.